 Once you find your first documents and overcome the joy of finding them.
 It can be discouraging that you may not be able to decipher them.
 I mean decipher since some are very hard to read, specially when you do not know what the document contains.
 I won’t lie to you some are super easy to read but there are some that it does take considerable skill and knowledge.
 It took me several months of practice to really start transcribing documents with ease.

 Even at that I can not transcribe all Spanish documents, the ones I have no problems with are Mexican Church, and Civil documents.
 Don’t tell me to transcribe any other Spanish speaking country because I can’t.
+One thing that does help allot is looking at the other documents next to the one that I am trying to transcribe and sometimes that helps make out the words, since they are similar and may be more legible.

 Here are the sources that I used to learn to transcribe Mexican Spanish Church and Civil Registry Documents.
 The tutorials are provided free of charge by BYU (Brigham Young University) Center for Family History and Genealogy.
 The following tutorial will help you get familiarized with Spanish parish records.
 It also contains an index of given names, surnames, abbreviations, Glossary of Spanish terms, occupations, and Racial designations